tadiwah-alt/cloud-banking-api/README.md

 cd cloud-banking-api
 ```

-Start the application
+## Backend

 ```bash
 docker compose up --build
 ```

-The application will be available at
+The API will be available at

 ```
 http://localhost